Rutjake/bookstorereact/README.md

-# bookstorereact
+# Bookstore
-React kurssin proggis
+A web application I made as part of the React course.